Hawai’i’s Michelin Key Hotels: A Complete Guide to the Islands’ Top Luxury Properties (2026)

 When Michelin announced its new Key rating system for hotels, it marked a major milestone in the world of luxury travel.
 Just as Michelin Stars have long defined the best of global dining, the new Michelin Keys now celebrate exceptional hotel experiences around the world — places that go beyond luxury to offer something truly meaningful.

-When the first Michelin Key hotels in the United States were announced, I was thrilled to see several Hawai‘i properties recognized.
+When the first wave of Michelin Key hotels in the United States were announced, I was thrilled to see several Hawai‘i properties recognized.
 Having stayed at and personally reviewed some of them, I can say these honors are well deserved — not just for their impeccable service, but for how they capture the spirit of the islands.

-Hawai‘i’s Michelin Key Hotels (2025 List)
+Hawai‘i’s Michelin Key Hotels (2026 List)

 Hawaiʻi’s presence on the Michelin Key roster underscores what makes these islands exceptional: a deep respect for land and sea, strong cultural identity, and a hospitality ethos rooted in aloha.
 As Michelin expands beyond restaurants to recognize “total hotel experience,” the Key awards validate what many insiders already know — Hawaiʻi’s luxury hotels are world-class in their own right.